log-10x/helm-charts/README.md

 For more details on the deployed images, see - https://github.com/log-10x/docker-images/tree/main/quarkus

-## Log10x Jobs
+## Log10x Cron

-The [Log10x Jobs](https://github.com/log-10x/helm-charts/tree/main/charts/log10x-jobs) chart sets up periodic cron jobs for running pre-defined Log10x pipelines based on a schedule
+The [Log10x Cron](https://github.com/log-10x/helm-charts/tree/main/charts/log10x-cron) chart sets up periodic cron jobs for running pre-defined Log10x pipelines based on a schedule

 For more details on the deployed images, see - https://github.com/log-10x/docker-images/tree/main/pipeline